PhysicJon/MooDTechnical---Jonathan-Alsop/README.md

 The tests included in the Tests.cs file are

-Test001 - Ensure a user can log in to the Dashboard successfully Test002 - Ensure a user can create and publish a post that includes a Title and Body text Test003 - Ensure the published post can be viewed on the main page and that it includes the correct Title and Body text
+Test001 - Ensure a user can log in to the Dashboard successfully\n Test002 - Ensure a user can create and publish a post that includes a Title and Body text\n Test003 - Ensure the published post can be viewed on the main page and that it includes the correct Title and Body text\n